 What did it include?

 A: An address book, calendar, appointment scheduler, calculator, world

-time clock, and notepad, as well as other visionary mobile applications such as maps, stock reports and news.
+, and notepad, as well as other visionary mobile applications such as maps, stock reports and news.

 The term "smart phone" or "smartphone" was not coined until when?

 A: A year after the introduction of the Simon, appearing in print as early as 1995, describing AT&T's PhoneWriter Communicator

 The first integration of data signals with telephony was conceptualized by whom?